rochelle-fritch/Project-for-52167-Programming-Scripting/README.md

 5. Iris class

 This dataset is frequently used as a demonstration dataset for teaching basic programming for data analytics and machine learning.

+####Exploration of data in python

+First a dictionary was defined for the dataset called “iris_class”.
+This classified the three classes of iris and their samples for future use.
+Next, basic data exploration was executed using the Numpy library (4), this included minimum, maximum and mean (5) of each class of iris.

+Both of these scripts were printed in the command line to check for errors.
+To allow for easier visualization, this data was then exported into a csv file (see attached iris_output.csv).

+Next the data was graphed, as a basic x,y plot, using the Matplotlib library (4, 5).
+First six individual figures were plotted for all combinations of sepal length, sepal width, petal length, petal width, as x,y plots.
+The three iris classes were plotted as three different colours.
+As this was cumbersome, all six plots were included in one figure, with one legend.

+#### Results from data exploration

+CSV output file iris_output.csv
+Graph Figure_1.png